-Topic Anti-money laundering BaFin makes opening bank accounts easier for refugees
+Topic Consumer protection BaFin makes opening bank accounts easier for refugees

 With immediate effect and for a transition period, refugees will be able to open a basic account even if they cannot produce a document satisfying the passport and ID requirements in Germany.
 BaFin has created transitional provisions to this effect in consultation with the Federal Ministry of Finance.
 These will apply until an identity verification regulation in accordance with section 4 (4) sentence 2 of the Money Laundering Act (Geldwäschegesetz – GwG) comes into force, probably next year.
 This regulation is expected to permit identity documents beyond the ones mentioned in section 4 (4) no. 1 of the GwG.

 Until then, such an account may be opened using documents which:

 - carry the letterhead and the stamp of a German immigration authority,

 - contain the personal details specified in section 4 (3) no. 1 of the GwG (name, place and date of birth, nationality and address),

 - include a photograph and

 - have been signed by an official of the immigration authority.

 BaFin will not raise supervisory objections to banks which open accounts for refugees on the basis of documents meeting these criteria.
 The full content of the transitional provisions may be found in BaFin's letter to the German banking industry association (Deutsche Kreditwirtschaft e.V., only available in German).